whisper1/objective-c-style-guide/README.md

 The prefix `W` should always be used for class names and constants, however may be omitted for Core Data entity names.

 Constants should be camel-case with all words capitalized and prefixed by the related class name for clarity.
-When implementing mocks, any UI constant values (dimensions, color values, animation durations) should not be hardcoded, but declared as constants in the implementation file. *Exception: In the case of different RGB values, those may be hardcoded until we devise some sort of tuple scheme.*

 Double values should always have a decimal and should end in `0`.
 Float values should always have a decimal and end in `0f`.